hklchung/hklchung.github.io/index.md

 With the above achievements, I successfully attained scholarships to support my PhD studies where my thesis was focused on developing neural network capabilities to analyse bacterial and viral genomes.
 However, I soon realised the potential machine learning and AI had across multiple industries and along with other personal reasons, decided to head into industry to work as a data scientist.

-Today I am a data scientist in Australia's largest financial institute and have worked on multiple high profile projects including:
+In the past 2 years, I worked as a data scientist in Australia's largest financial institute and have worked on multiple high profile projects including:
 - Lead in development and optimisation of the bank's first adaptive modelling framework with a complementary monitoring capability which saved over 37 years of data scientist time to build 200+ predictive models manually and drove an incremental uplift of ~$40M AUD in FY2019
 - Lead in development of a series of personalisation capabilities for Australia's no. 1 banking app
 - Lead in development and delivery of the bank's next-gen modelling feature store on our hadoop platform